TopBiketoursPortugal/TopBikeToursPortugal/content/tours/vicentine-cost-algarve-bike-tour.pt.md

 mapUrl: https://www.google.com/maps/d/u/1/embed?mid=1ieK3MkKNSZ5im7KllAgWngvQiiWZksCn
 itinerary:
   - day: "1"
-    description: The journey starts in the city of Lisbon, Portugal's capital.
+    description: "The journey starts in the city of Lisbon, Portugal's capital.
 This city has been influenced by many different cultures over the course of its history and it still maintains a village feeling in each historic neighborhood.
 The wide variety of landscapes and heritage is always close